Superior Hypophyseal Artery

 PCOM– superior hypophyseal balance

 The balance between these two is rarely discussed.
+You saw the anastomoses between the two above?
+Thats one proof of a relationship.
+The other is that they share supply to the optic apparatus AND anterior pituitary.
 Here, superior hypophyseal is markedly hypoplastic (dashed arrow).
 Supply to pituitary and optic chiasm is via a prominent branch (arrows) from the proximal PCOM

 Another PCOM supply of pituitary — hypoplastic anterior superior hypophyseal branch (dashed arrow), PCOM (arrowhead) supply of pituitary and optic apparatus (arrows)